Tunaccino/AOD-Webtables/README.md

 The project is build on Linux, and it is highly recommended to use Linux when using it.

-If you are using windows please use the Windows branch
+If you are using Windows please use the intended branch
 ```bash
 https://github.com/Tunaccino/AOD-Webtables/tree/windows
 ```